 - Comes together quickly

-It can actually be a little harder this way because your chocolate spritz cookie recipe will be a bit sticky.
-If cookie dough isn’t sticky, wet hands and massage dough to become sticky being careful not to add too much water.
+- If cookie dough isn’t sticky, wet your hands a little and massage dough to become sticky being careful not to add too much water.

-If you are using a cookie press and the dough doesn’t extrude from press, spray dough lightly with nonstick cookie spray.
+- If you are using a cookie press and the dough doesn’t extrude from the press, spray dough lightly with nonstick cookie spray.
 That usually does the trick.

-Also, do not use a nonstick or greased cookie sheet or cookies will not stick to the sheet.
+- Cookies: Also, do not use a nonstick or greased cookie sheet or cookies will not stick to the sheet as they come out of the press.
 You actually want these little gems to stick to the sheet even though it goes against everything you know as a baker!

 Can You Freeze This?

 Oh yeah!
-Simply follow the chocolate spritz cookies recipe as directed and let your cookies cool completely before preparing them for the frozen abyss.
+Simply follow the chocolate spritz cookies recipe as directed and let your cookies cool completely before preparing them for the freezer.
 They don’t take very long to thaw, either.

 If your cookies seem a little soft when they come out of the freezer, you can crisp them up by putting them in a 275-degree oven for about 3 minutes.
 These guys are little, so it doesn’t take long.
 You can also freeze the raw cookie dough!